aptmcl/SupercomputingKhepri/index.md

 A major difficulty for accomplishing the plan is the lack of administrative privileges, as it prevents the system-wide installation of much needed libraries or software tools.
-Altough entirely understandable due to the shared nature of the system, lacking these priviliges makes it mandatory to use local installations.
+Although entirely understandable due to the shared nature of the system, lacking these privileges makes it mandatory to use local installations.
 Fortunately, some of the critical software that we planned to use, such as the Julia programming language, can be installed locally.

-Initially, we tried to use the release candidate version of Julia version 1.6 because it promised to solve a pre-compilation problem that occurred when multiple simultaneous Julia processes attempted to pre-compile the software, triggering conflits in the saving of the compiled code to disk.
+Initially, we tried to use the release candidate version of Julia version 1.6 because it promised to solve a pre-compilation problem that occurred when multiple simultaneous Julia processes attempted to pre-compile the software, triggering conflicts in the saving of the compiled code to disk.
 However, this version caused problems related to the foreign function interface that was critical for calling our own DLL implementation of the structural analysis package Frame3DD.